Features | 06 Nov 2024

 22 March 1984: the Vodafone name is unveiled for the first time.
 Although now a multinational household name, at the time, Vodafone was a little-known part of the now-defunct specialist electronics group, Racal.

-40 years later and the Nation’s Network now has 18.6 million customers in the UK.
+40 years later and the Nation’s Network now has more than 19 million customers in the UK.
 This journey, from start-up to being an essential part of our daily lives, is inextricably tied to Vodafone’s many technological ‘firsts’ in the UK, such as:

 The first cellular telephone call